Rigidity of Circle Packings with Flexible Radii: Introduction

+Although the densest packing of equal disks has been solved in dimensions $1,2,3,8$ and $24$\cite{Cohn2016TheSP,Viazovska2016TheSP,Hales2005APO,FejesToth1942}, the packings of unequal disks remain mysterious.
+Kennedy classified all 9 triangulated packings with 2 sizes \cite{Kennedy2004CompactPO}.
+Fernique used a non-trivial similar approach to find all triangulated packings with 3 sizes \cite{Fernique2020}.
+In his 1964 book \textit{Regular Figures} \cite{fejestoth1964}, László Fejes Tóth gave his best guesses of the densest circle packings at given radii ratio:

+Gerd Blind showed that as long as $q> \sqrt{\frac{7\tan\tfrac{\pi}{7}-6\tan\tfrac{\pi}{6}}{6\tan\tfrac{\pi}{6}-5\tan\tfrac{\pi}{5}}}\approx 0.74299$, it is not possible to have density higher than the density of hexagonal packing which is $\frac{\pi}{\sqrt{12}}$\cite{blind_1969,blind_1975}.
+The hexagonal packing is given in Figure \ref{hexagonal}.
+Since any triangulated packing necessarily beats hexagonal packing in terms of density, there can be no triangulated packing when $q>0.743$ (See \cite{FERNIQUE2025102134} for a review on this topic).
+If we restrict ourselves to dense triangulated packing only, then we can find a better bound easily: a small disk surrounded by 5 equal disks gives The triangulated packing with the largest known $q$ given by László Fejes Tóth only has $q\approx 0.6375$\cite{fejestoth1964}.
+A finite part of this packing is shown in Figure \ref{fejestothhexagon}.

+There is a big gap between 0.6375 and 0.701, but Fejes Tóth's record was undefeated for decades until 2020 when the French computer scientist Thomas Fernique found a better one with $q\approx 0.651$ by enumerating triangulated packings with 3 sizes \cite{Fernique2020}.
+Part of this packing is given by Figure \ref{fernique}.
+The gap between $0.701$ and $0.651$ is still quite large.
+We conjecture that this packing solves the longstanding problem of the largest possible $q$ for triangulated packings with at least two distinct sizes, and that any packing (possibly not triangular) with a density higher than $\frac{\pi}{\sqrt{12}}$ must have $q$ close to $0.651$ (the current record is a packing slightly perturbed from Fernique's, with $q$ approximately $0.658$ \cite{connelly2019maximally}).

-\begin{con} There exists no circle packing of the triangulated plane with the ratio of minimal radius to maximal radius greater than that shown in Figure \ref{ferniquepic} when at least two circles have different sizes, where the ratio is a root of with numerical value close to $0.651$\cite{densesttertiary}. \end{con}
+\begin{conjecture} The triangulated periodic packing with 3 sizes demonstrated in Figure \ref{fernique} has the largest radii ratio $q=r_{min}/r_{max}$ among triangulated packings except the hexagonal packing, where the ratio $q$ is a root of with a numerical value close to $0.651$\cite{densesttertiary}. \end{conjecture}